-An experience such as that described above can be heartbreaking.
-When rabbits eat shrub plants, at least there is usually something left over (the rabbits can't reach the high branches on reasonably mature, sturdy shrubs).
+Beautyberry offers no winter interest, so if a rabbit eats the branches in winter, no harm has been done.
 But when rabbits eat spring bulb plants, that spells "the end" in no uncertain terms: You will have to wait till next year to enjoy your crocus.
 A year is a long time to wait (especially after having waited in vain for the flowers on your bulb plant for the current year).

 How to Protect Plants From Rabbit Damage

-But it is way too early for Northerners to be setting up a garden hose outside to protect the flowers that bloom the earliest, because one still experiences sub-freezing nights in early spring in places like New England, U.S. Who wants to risk broken pipes in the basement for the sake of protecting plants from rabbits?
+For flowers that bloom later in the year than crocuses do, the Scarecrow Sprinkler (which requires the use of a garden hose) might be an option.
+But it is way too early for Northerners to be setting up a garden hose outside to protect the flowers that bloom the earliest, because you will still experiences sub-freezing nights in early spring in places like New England, U.S. You surely do not want to risk broken pipes in the basement for the sake of protecting plants from rabbits.

-Another option is to use a Havahart trap, but those are a lot of bother and, even if successful, would have to be set up continuously to control a critter that breeds like...well, like a rabbit.
+Another option is to use a Havahart trap, but those are a lot of bother and, even if successful, would have to be set up continuously to control a critter that breeds like a rabbit.

 Rabbits are smart and would prefer not being caught out in the open.
-They are more comfortable coming out to graze on your landscape plants when a place to duck into, under, or behind -- when a threat emerges -- is located nearby.
+They are more comfortable coming out to graze on your landscape plants when a place to duck into, under, or behind (when a threat emerges) is located nearby.
 However, rabbits that are hungry enough are pretty brazen and will laugh at the danger inherent in grazing in an open area, where they are subject to attacks even from birds of prey.

 Nonetheless, the smart thing for you to do is to make rabbits as uncomfortable as possible by depriving them of hiding spots such as: